A new definition of rough paths on manifolds: Review of key elements in the theory of the rough paths

-The following theorem is straight-forward: \begin{theo} Let $p\geq 1$.
+\end{Def} The following theorem is straight-forward: \begin{theo} Let $p\geq 1$.
 Let $E$ be a Banach space.
 Let $s,u,t\in\mathbb{R}$ such that $s\leq u \leq t$.
 Let $X$ (resp. $Y$) be a functional defined on $\Delta_{[s,u]}$ (resp. on $\Delta_{[u,t]}$) with values in $T^{[p]}(E)$.
-Then: \begin{itemize} \item If $X$ and $Y$ are multiplicative functionals, then $X*Y$ is a multiplicative functional; \item If $X$ and $Y$ have finite $p$-variation, then $X*Y$ has finite $p$-variation; \item If $X$ and $Y$ are geometric $p$-rough paths, then $X*Y$ is a geometric $p$-rough path. \end{itemize} \end{theo}
+Then: \begin{itemize} \item If $X$ and $Y$ are multiplicative functionals, then $X*Y$ is a multiplicative functional; \item If $X$ and $Y$ have finite $p$-variation, then $X*Y$ has finite $p$-variation; \item If $X$ and $Y$ are geometric $p$-rough paths, then $X*Y$ is a geometric $p$-rough path. \end{itemize} \end{theo} It will be useful to us to attach a starting point to our geometric rough paths as we will be mostly dealing with integrals of rough paths and rough paths on manifolds; both of which require a starting point.
+In the next few sections, a geometric rough path in a Banach space $E$ will be a pair $(x,X)$, where $X$ is a geometric rough path in the sense of definition \ref{DefGeoRP} and $x\in E$ is called the starting point.
+We will identify the space of geometric rough paths with starting points with the Cartesian product $E \times G\Omega_p^{[0,T]}(E)$.\\ On $E\times G\Omega_p^{[0,T]}(E)$ we define a metric $d_p$ as the product metric of $\tilde{d}_p$ and the norm on $E$, i.e.: